zpainter/iassist/content/about/general-assembly-minutes-1999.md

 --------------------------------------------------

-W Treadwell reported that the Association is in good financial condition, with reserves of approximately US\$56,000.00, which represents a full year\'s expenses, plus an additional cushion.
+W Treadwell reported that the Association is in good financial condition, with reserves of approximately US$56,000.00, which represents a full year's expenses, plus an additional cushion.
 Bank interest earned covers banking charges.
 The membership fees cover membership charges.
-Conferences generate additional revenues, for example, the 1998 conference generated US\$6,000.00 in net income.
+Conferences generate additional revenues, for example, the 1998 conference generated US$6,000.00 in net income.

 The treasury consists of, in addition to herself, three regional
 treasurers: